-- Baptised Roman Catholic children living outside the Waltham Forest Deanery. - All other 'looked after children' or 'formerly looked after children' who have been adopted. - Children of other Christian traditions whose parents support the aims and ethos of Holy Family Catholic School in the following order of priority: - Christians who have been baptised or received a 'service of dedication' and whose minister can confirm their level of practice. - All other Christians whose minister can confirm their level of practice. - 6.
+- Baptised Roman Catholic children whose permanent residence is within one of the following Roman Catholic parish boundaries of the Waltham Forest Deanery: - Baptised Roman Catholic children living outside the Waltham Forest Deanery. - All other 'looked after children' or 'formerly looked after children' who have been adopted. - Children of other Christian traditions whose parents support the aims and ethos of Holy Family Catholic School in the following order of priority: - Christians who have been baptised or received a 'service of dedication' and whose minister can confirm their level of practice. - All other Christians whose minister can confirm their level of practice. - 6.
 Any other Christians. - Children of families of other faiths whose parents are supportive of the aims and ethos of Holy Family Catholic School and whose application is supported by a reference from their religious leader. - 8.
 Any other applicants.